monadicsystems/okapi/docs/index.md

 6. #### Responder Script

-   The `responderScript` field defines the responses that the Endpoint's handler MUST return.
+   The `responderScript` field defines the Responses that the Endpoint's handler MUST return.

-   Responder Scripts have to be more complex than the other Script types in order for the Endpoint to have a contract with the handler that the handler will respond with the responses defined in the Responder Script.
+   Responder Scripts have to be more complex than the other Script types in order for the Endpoint to have a contract with its Handler.
+The contract ensures that the Handler will respond with the Responses defined in the Responder Script.

    This is done using a combination of higher order functions, linear types, and smart constructors.

-   Responder Script operations have to take an *Add Header* Script as an argument to define what headers will be attached to the Response.
+   Responder Script operations have to take an *Add Header Script* as an argument to define what Headers will be attached to the Response.

    For now, there is only one operation for Responder Scripts: `json`.

-   Add Header Scripts also only have one operation: `using`.
+   Add Header Scripts only have one operation as well: `using`.

    ```haskell
    {-# LANGUAGE ApplicativeDo #-}